 PIRC works for its investor clients and not the companies in which those clients invest.
 However for the UK FTSE All Share and FTSE Eurofirst 300 companies, PIRC considers that UK companies should be able to see its recommendations as a matter of courtesy.
-PIRC sends a copy of its draft proxy report, including voting recommendations, to each UK company on which it reports.
-Companies widely held by PIRC clients can expect to receive the draft proxy report and voting recommendations, prior to publication.
-PIRC seeks to provide companies with a 24 to 48 hour response period.
+PIRC sends copy of the published reports to all issuers whose shares are subscribed by PIRC's clients, in correspondence of their meetings.
+For companies in the FTSE Allshare, companies are sent the draft report prior to publication and have 48 hours as a deadline for comments.
+Companies in the FTSE Eurofirst 300 index are given instead 24 hours to respond.

+Every company engagement is given in the published report, disclosing: whether factual amendments were incorporated, whether the amendments included additional information not in response to a factual amendment, whether the comments led to changes in voting recommendations, whether the outcomes were understood or challenged by the company.
 Where companies suggest any amendments to be incorporated into PIRC's draft report, they will only be considered when provided via a written response and received in a timely manner.
 Such amendments will only be considered in questions of fact.
+All external communications cc the Head of Research and a shared mailbox (pircresearch).
+This enables consistent tracking of all communication vis-à-vis ethics guidelines and escalation if needed.